-- 88. Under section 25 of the FTCA, you must give notice of the decisions made on an application for referral of a project to a panel, and the reasons for your decisions, to the applicant and anyone invited to comment under section 21 of the FTCA. - 89.
+- 96. Under section 25 of the FTCA, you must give notice of the decisions made on an application for referral of a project to a panel, and the reasons for your decisions, to the applicant and anyone invited to comment under section 21 of the FTCA. - 97.
 You did not invite comment on the referral application from iwi authorities or other Māori groups.
-However, if you decide to refer this project to a panel, the notice of decisions and associated reasons must be given to: - a. the relevant iwi authorities and Treaty settlement entities identified in this report - b. any other iwi authorities or Treaty settlement entities you consider have an interest in the matter - c. any group that is or party to either a joint management agreement or Mana Whakahono ā Rohe under the RMA that relates to the project area. - 90.
-We have identified 15 relevant iwi authorities and 11 associated Treaty settlement entities for receipt of the notice of decisions.
-Contact details are in Attachment 2. - 91.
-We have identified Ngā Maunga Whakahii o Kaipara Development Trust, Makaurau Marae Māori Trust as an 'other' iwi authority or Treaty settlement entity; and Hauraki Māori Trust Board as an 'other' party who may have an interest in the project.
-We recommend you provide them with a copy of the notice of decisions if you decide to refer the project.
-Contact details are in Attachment 2.

-92. There are no relevant joint management agreements or Mana Whakahono ā Rohe to consider.
+However, if you decide to refer this project to a panel, the notice of decisions and associated reasons must be given to: - a. the relevant iwi authorities and Treaty settlement entities identified in this report - b. any other iwi authorities or Treaty settlement entities you consider have an interest in the matter - c. any group that is or party to either a joint management agreement or Mana Whakahono ā Rohe under the RMA that relates to the project area. - 98.
+We have identified 14 relevant iwi authorities and 11 relevant Treaty settlement entities who must receive notice of the decisions if you decide to refer the project.
+Contact details are in Attachment 2. - 99.
+We have identified two 'other' parties who may have an interest in the project, and whom we recommend receive the notice of decisions if you decide to refer the project.
+Contact details are in Attachment 2. - 100.
+There are no relevant joint management agreements or Mana Whakahono ā Rohe to consider.

-Expert consenting panel membership
+Expert consenting panel membership and invitation to comment

-- 93. If a project is referred to a panel, the appointed panel must include one person nominated by the relevant iwi authorities under clause 3(2)(b) of Schedule 5 of the FTCA. - 94.
+- 101. If a project is referred to a panel, the appointed panel must include one person nominated by the relevant iwi authorities under clause 3(2)(b) of Schedule 5 of the FTCA. - 102.
 In the event iwi authorities nominate more than one person, the panel convener must decide which nominee to appoint.
-The panel convener has discretion to increase the panel membership to accommodate matters specified in clauses 3(6)(a) 3(6)(e) of Schedule 5 of the FTCA, which include matters unique to any relevant Treaty settlement Act.
+The panel convener has discretion to increase the panel membership to accommodate the matters specified in clauses 3(6)(a) 3(6)(e) of Schedule 5 of the FTCA, which include matters unique to any relevant Treaty settlement Act. - 103.
+A panel must invite comments on a resource consent application or notice of requirement for a referred project from the parties listed in clause 17(6) of Schedule 6 of the FTCA.
+This includes: - a. the relevant iwi authorities, including those identified in this report - b. a Treaty settlement entity relevant to the referred project, including an entity that has an interest under a Treaty settlement in an area where a referred project is to occur, and an entity identified in this report - c. any applicant group under the MACAA identified in the report obtained under section 17(1).